gajulaakanksha/Finance_PL_BOT/README.md

 - "How do net income and operating expenses compare for Q1 2024?"
   - **Answer**: Net income was $Y, and operating expenses were $Z.
   - **Retrieved Data**: Rows containing Q1 2024 net income and operating expenses.

+  4. **Testing**:
+   - Test the model with financial queries such as:
+     - "What is the gross profit for Q3 2024?"
+     - "How do the net income and operating expenses compare for Q1 2024?"

 ---